-The benefit of a hand-cranked ice cream maker vs an electric ice cream maker is that the electric version runs at the same speed all the time.
+Summing up, the benefit of a hand-cranked ice cream maker vs an electric ice cream maker is that the electric version runs at the same speed all the time.
 You get the best results if you crank it slow at first, and then faster as the ice cream starts to set.

 That way, the cream gradually gets into as much contact with the ice as it can, resulting in creamier ice cream.